Our Mission Statement

-The Sedona Community Food Bank is a community supported organization which provides food and assistance to people in need.
-Specifically those who live in Sedona, The Village of Oak Creek, Cornville or Page Springs.
+The Sedona Community Food Bank is a community-supported 501(c)3 organization that provides food to people in need in Sedona, the Village of Oak Creek, Page Springs, and Cornville.

 DID YOU KNOW THAT . . .

-- in 2012 the Food Bank also sent food to other food banks South of Sedona.
+- in 2014 the Food Bank also sent food to other food banks South of Sedona.
 Nothing is ever wasted.
-The Food Bank is operated by approximately 29 volunteers.
+The Food Bank is operated by over 40 volunteers.

 Who We Are